sanand0/minecraft-websocket/tutorial/README.md

   }))
 ```

 Now, every time a player types something in the chat window, the socket will receive it.

-Add this
-code below the above code:
+Add this code after the above code:

 ```js
   // When MineCraft sends a message (e.g. on player chat), print it.